Frex: dependently-typed algebraic simplification: System Design Lessons

 \subsection{Idris2}

-\seclabel{idris2} At the heart of the type checker is an implementation of dynamic pattern unification~\cite{miller:unification,reed:unification,gundry:thesis}, which instantiates implicit arguments, and a conversion checker, which checks whether two terms evaluate to the same common reduct.
-Each of these components requires an evaluator. \idris{} uses a form of normalisation by evaluation~\cite{berger:nbe} with a \emph{syntactic representation} (terms) and a \emph{semantic representation} (values in weak head normal form).
+\seclabel{idris2} At its heart, the type checker implements: dynamic pattern unification~\cite{miller:unification,reed:unification,gundry:thesis}, which instantiates implicit arguments; and conversion checking whether two terms evaluate to the same reduct.
+Both components require an evaluator. \idris{} uses normalisation by evaluation~\cite{berger:nbe} with a \emph{syntactic representation} (terms) and a \emph{semantic representation} (values in weak head normal form).
 The static evaluator is call-by-name and produces a weak head normal form from a term, and \idris{} implements a quotation mechanism which reconstructs a term from a semantic representation of a weak head normal form.